July 25th, 2023 | By Jscrambler | 18 min read

 Usually, whenever a lock violation occurs, the application will break.
 So, these locks can be especially useful against piracy and license violations.
 But there’s another type of JS protection that is very useful in almost every single use case: runtime protection.

-The most common first step of reverse engineering is to try to understand the logic of the obfuscated code by debugging it and experimenting with it at runtime to gradually understand portions of the code.
+The most common first step in reverse engineering is to try to understand the logic of the obfuscated code by debugging it and experimenting with it at runtime to gradually understand portions of the code.

 A methodical approach may eventually yield some results (which will greatly vary depending on the tool that was used to obfuscate the code and the usage of polymorphic obfuscation).
-Runtime protection can make this reverse engineering process much harder by preventing any type of debugging or tampering of the protected code.
+Runtime protection can make this reverse engineering process much harder by preventing any type of debugging or tampering with the protected code.